AFT Blog

 5.While modeling in AFT Impulse do we have to take into account all the bends ?
 If yes does this mean after the pipe routing is fixed we should do the dynamic analysis.

-Answer: The only accessories you need to model in AFT impulse, are those that constitute wave reflection points such as: orifice, area reduction, valves, tees, etc. Elbows do not reflect the wave, so they are included in the model to consider the K factor.
+Answer: The only accessories you need to model in AFT impulse, are those that constitute wave reflection points such as: orifice, area reduction, valves, tees, etc. In general, if the loss of the component is "small enough" with respect to the overall system pressure drop and magnitude of pressure waves traveling in the pipes, which is usually the case for bends, then it is acceptable to either not model the bends at all, or lump the K factors into the pipe's "Fittings & Losses" which evenly distributes the pressure drop from the total K factor of all lumped components across the entire pipe length.
 That is why a transient analysis can be performed without having the piping routing, to determine if there is a potential problem due to waterhammer and implement a solution before the problem occurs.

 6. What can be the adverse effect of increasing the closing time of the valve have adverse effect on the fluid?